 MERS is not generally required under the MPF Program, although it may be required under certain servicing options or the PFI or Servicer may choose to use MERS.
 When using MERS, the PFI or Servicer must comply with the requirements of the MERS Membership Agreement.
 MERS may only be named as original mortgagee in Security Instruments in jurisdictions where "MERS as Original Mortgagee" changes to Security Instruments are authorized and do not negatively affect the validity of the lien or affect prospective foreclosures or other mortgage - related enforcement actions.
-PFIs and Servicers registering Mortgage Loans with MERS must ensure that all Security Instruments and Assignments are prepared, executed, and recorded, as necessary, in accordance with Applicable Standards.
+PFIs and Servicers registering Mortgage Loans with MERS must ensure that all Security Instruments are prepared, executed, and recorded, as necessary, in accordance with Applicable Standards.

-6.13 Borrower Inquiries
+6.13 Borrower Inquiries (12/20/24)

 Each PFI and Servicer is required to expeditiously respond to inquiries from Borrowers' or the Borrowers' successor in interest and provide the Borrowers or their successor in interest with timely and appropriate information regarding the Borrowers' Mortgage Loan.
-If a rescission notice is received from a Borrower or their successor in interest, immediate notification to the current Servicer of the Mortgage Loan, the MPF Provider, the investor, and the MPF Bank is required.
+If a rescission notice is received from a Borrower or their successor in interest, immediate notification to the current Servicer of the Mortgage Loan, the MPF Provider (through the MPF Customer Service Portal, by email to MPF-Help@fhlbc.com or at 877.345.2673), the investor, and the MPF Bank (see Exhibit T) is required.